 So, I mentioned in the title that I would answer this question.
 I won’t let you down.

 Every manufacturer is different.
 Almost every manufacturer I speak with tells me something that is unique about their business.
-Something they do different than everybody else.
+Something they do differently than everybody else.
 A reason why they HAVE to have different standards, processes, etc.

 However, across the board, there is one way one to collect machine data that I have seen time and time again fail manufacturers.
 Manual data collection.